 What should I expect after the procedure?

 All babies have fussy periods, but crying during the week after frenotomy is generally no more frequent than without the procedure.
 Pain medication is generally not necessary, and doesn’t seem to make any difference in their overall mood.
 Of course, if there is any concern, I am always happy to see your child at any time.

 When can I feed my baby after the procedure?

 Nursing or bottle feeding may be done immediately after frenotomy.
 It helps soothe the baby, and will help stop any minor bleeding that may occur.

 The following is very important to ensure good healing and to prevent recurrence of the tongue tie.
-Any wound in the body (like the cut in the floor of the mouth) will eventually heal, but if left alone, it will heal by “contracture”, pulling the edges of the wound tightly together.
-Our goal is to mold the tissues of the floor of the mouth so that it heals flatter with better tongue extension.
+A wound in the body will eventually heal by “contraction” – a normal process that pulls the edges together.
+Our goal is to mold the tissue of the floor of the mouth so that it heals flatter with better tongue extension.
 There will always be a small band under the tongue where the lining of the mouth heals, but by doing this massage for two weeks after frenotomy you will get a much better result.

 Gloves aren’t necessary for this massage, although if you prefer, you can use them.
 Just wash your hands before and after.
 Some people use a small amount of coconut oil on their fingers to make the process easier.